 The Leadership Initiative is designed to provide opportunities for students to grow as leaders and to develop the skills and confidence to take on leadership roles while at Duke and beyond.
 Through partnerships with Fuqua's Center on Leadership and Ethics (COLE) and the Hart Leadership Program (HLP) in the Sanford Institute of Public Policy, Student Affairs will transform leadership education, enhance the education of ethical leaders and bridge the gap between theory and practice.

-The Student Engagement Initiative is at the foundation for student programming and leadership exploration.
+The Student Involvement Initiatives is at the foundation for student programming and leadership exploration.
 This initiative will provide for continued opportunities to fund speakers, performers and presenters, to sponsor competitions, to showcase student talents and to ensure a lively and robust campus life.
 Knowledge gained and skills honed through staff and student initiated programming will provide opportunities for students to exceed as on-campus leaders and as exemplars after graduation.

 The Wellness Initiative recognizes that academic success is related to good health, and that good physical and mental health habits developed during the undergraduate experience will contribute to a more balanced, purposeful and gratifying life in the years beyond Duke.
 Gifts to the Wellness Initiative will enable the Student Health Center, Counseling and Psychological Services and the Center for Alcohol and Substance Abuse Prevention to enhance the everyday lives of Duke students.

 The Griffith Endowment has been a staple funding source for the Division of Student Affairs to support numerous and varied student groups and activities throughout campus.